The Community Trust Foundation will inspire and enable philanthropy to meet community needs and help build a better, stronger, and more vital region.

 On May 9, 2010, Mr. Ebert died at the age of 93.
 His passion for working to eradicate poverty was recognized in the US Senate by Ben Cardin of Maryland and will always be remembered by the people he helped.
 His legacy of leadership and giving continues to inspire our Board of Trustees.

-Over the years, the Community Trust Foundation has grown to include 20 funds holding a total of nearly $3.8 million in assets.
-Since 2010, CTF has provided over $3.5 million to non-profit organizations in support of education, culture, and wellness.
-We work in partnership with donors and community groups to make effective grants to help build better, stronger, more vital communities in our region.
-We welcome you to join the Community Trust Foundation in our mission to strengthen and improve the quality of life in our region.
+Over the years, the Community Trust Foundation has grown to include more than 50 funds holding a total of nearly $5 million in assets.
+Since 2010, CTF has provided over $4 million in scholarships and grants to non-profit organizations in support of education, culture, and wellness.
+We work in partnership with our donors and community groups to make effective grants to help build better, stronger, more vibrant communities in our region.
+We welcome you to join the Community Trust Foundation in our mission to strengthen and improve the quality of life in the tri-county area of Allegany, Garrett and Mineral Counties.
 Together we can make a difference.

 Trustees, Staff and Advisory Councils